To really make your online presence work, maybe you need the skills of an influencer—as Dr Amelia Judson reveals. By Kerryn Ramsey

 So what’s an influencer?
 “It’s somebody who lets others into their life via an online platform,” she says.
 The influencer, who’s usually a millennial or gen Yer, needs to have established credibility in a specific industry—like Dr Judson.
 At present, the 23-year-old is working at Melbourne’s Smile Solutions, as well as managing her personal Velvet Smile channels.
 Here, she’s up to date on posts and what message she wants to get out, and investigates rising trends within social media.

 “Viewers tend to trust what an influencer is saying because they’ve shared personal details freely.
 It might be a picture of their dog or photos of their boyfriend or a post about their skin-care routine.
 Advertisers happily pay influencers to promote products as it’s seen as being more ‘real’.
 And it’s very effective.
 In the same manner, I’m attempting to promote dental health.”
+Companies can hire the services of influencers to promote their products, usually via an influencer marketing agency; making the most of the social media platform is going to do wonders for your company’s success, so becoming an influencer yourself is also a great idea.

 She runs an Instagram page and a Facebook business page called Velvet Smile that covers lifestyle, dentistry, health and fashion.
 Generally, once an Instagram page has over 10,000 followers, the owner of the page is considered an influencer.
 Velvet Smile is closing in on 20,000 followers.